adr-h/kypow/README.md

 ## Disclaimer
-Warning: I built this for my own personal usage; therefore, it may not be entirely ready for general prime time use yet:
+Warning: I built this for my own personal usage; therefore, it may not be entirely ready for general prime time use yet, because:
-- it does not handle for Queries that use executeTakeFirstOrThrow()
-- it reprocesses the target TS project whenever it parses any module, causing slow downs
-- it may or may not handle your project's aliased imports correctly
 - all code is currently being run through `tsx` instead of being compiled
-- ... and probably many other scenarios
+- and probably other issues

 ## Basic usage